OPERATION - 10 March - 7 April 2021

 Libyan Coastguard patrol vessel P-301 stands nearby.

-Ocean Viking reports via VHF to GACS P-301 the medical assessment of the people onboard the fibreglass boat conducted by the medical doctor: two women, two children and one toddler have been repeatedly vomiting.
+Ocean Viking reports via to P-301 the medical assessment of the people onboard the fibreglass boat conducted by the medical doctor: two women, two children and one toddler have been repeatedly vomiting.
 Dehydration and exhaustion, especially concerning the children, is feared.

-Ocean Viking requests twice to GACS patrol vessel P-301 confirmation of the instruction to recover the people from the fiberglass boat to Ocean Viking.
+Ocean Viking requests twice to patrol vessel P-301 confirmation of the instruction to recover the people from the fiberglass boat to Ocean Viking.

-GACS patrol vessel P-301 states both times to “proceed” and “take them”.
+patrol vessel P-301 states both times to “proceed” and “take them”.

 4 men, 2 women, 3 children and 1 toddler are brought to safety onboard Ocean Viking.
 During the rescue operation, the aft of the fibreglass boat starts sinking.
 One person onboard the fibreglass boat expresses the will to go back to Libya and to not be evacuated to Ocean Viking.